dsaf123/OverwatchStatManager/README.md

 ```
 cd dbapp
-node install
+npm install
 node index.js
 ```

-Setup and start the web server
+Open a new terminal and navigate back to the repository Setup and start the web server

 ```
-cd ..
 cd webapp
 npm install
 npm start
 ```

-Navigate to
+Navigate in your browser to:

 ```
 localhost:3000